Hyperledger

-Hyperledger (or the Hyperledger Project) is an umbrella project of open source blockchains and related tools, started in December 2015 by the Linux Foundation, and has received contributions from IBM, Intel and SAP Ariba, to support the collaborative development of blockchain-based distributed ledgers.
-It was renamed Hyperledger Foundation in October 2021.
+Hyperledger (or the Hyperledger Project) is an umbrella project of open source blockchains and related tools that the Linux Foundation started in December 2015.
+IBM, Intel, and SAP Ariba have contributed to support the collaborative development of blockchain-based distributed ledgers.
+It was renamed the Hyperledger Foundation in October 2021.
+In September 2024, Hyperledger Foundation and Trust Over IP Foundation became part of the newly launched Linux Foundation Decentralized Trust.

 History and aims

 In December 2015, the Linux Foundation announced the creation of the Hyperledger Project.
-The founding members of the project were announced in February 2016 and ten further members and the makeup of the governing board were announced March 29.
-On May 19, Brian Behlendorf was appointed executive director of the project.
+The founding project members were announced in February 2016, with ten further members and the governing board announced a month later on March 29.
+On May 19, Brian Behlendorf was appointed the project's executive director.

-The objective of the project is to advance cross-industry collaboration by developing blockchains and distributed ledgers, with a particular focus on improving the performance and reliability of these systems (as compared to comparable cryptocurrency designs) so that they are capable of supporting global business transactions by major technological, financial and supply chain companies.
-The project will integrate independent open protocols and standards by means of a framework for use-specific modules, including blockchains with their own consensus and storage routines, as well as services for identity, access control and smart contracts.
-Early on there was some confusion that Hyperledger would develop its own bitcoin-type cryptocurrency, but Behlendorf has unreservedly stated that the Hyperledger Project itself will never build its own cryptocurrency.
+The project's objective is to advance cross-industry collaboration by developing blockchains and distributed ledgers, focusing on improving the systems’ performance and reliability (compared to cryptocurrency designs) so they can support global business transactions by major technological, financial, and supply chain companies.
+The project integrates independent open protocols and standards in a framework for use-specific modules, including blockchains with their own consensus and storage routines, and services for identity, access control and smart contracts.
+There was some debate about whether the Hyperledger would develop its own bitcoin-type cryptocurrency, but Behlendorf clearly stated the Hyperledger Project would never build its own cryptocurrency.

 In early 2016, the project began accepting proposals for incubation of codebases and other technologies as core elements.
 One of the first proposals was for a codebase combining previous work by Digital Asset, Blockstream's libconsensus and IBM's OpenBlockchain.
-This was later named Fabric.
+This codebase was later named Fabric and the foundation was renamed Hyperledger, a trademark contributed by one of Hyperledger's founding members, Digital Asset, following their acquisition of a company called Hyperledger.
 In May, Intel's distributed ledger, named Sawtooth, was incubated.

 In January 2018, Hyperledger released the production-ready Sawtooth 1.0.
 In January 2019, the first long-term-support version of Hyperledger Fabric (v1.4) was announced.

 Daniela Barbosa was named executive director of Hyperledger Foundation in October 2021.

+Hart Montgomery was named Hyperledger Foundation first CTO in February 2022.

+In September 2024, Hyperledger Foundation became part the new Linux Foundation Decentralized Trust (LF Decentralized Trust).
+The 17 code bases and communities of Hyperledger Foundation and Trust over IP Foundation, another Linux Foundation hosted project, came under LF Decentralized Trust.